 Covered services rendered at the Student Health Services for which expenses are incurred will be paid at a specified rate subject to the limitations am maximums under Part 1 (Basic) Schedule of Benefits or under Part 2 Major Medical.
 X-ray and Lab maximums do not apply at the Student Health Services.
 Routine testing that has a negative result is not covered.
 If blood work and/or a liver panel is necessary, those tests are covered.
 Routine OB-Gyn exams, testing for STD's and TB (up to $50 max per policy year) and urine tests are covered.
 Allergies and kenalogdepomedral injections for allergoric reactions are covered.
 Spouses and dependent childrean who are not insured students are not eligible to use the Student Health Services.

 Wright State University requires that all students new to the University have a health screening at the Student Health Center.
 All new students are sent a Medical History Form.
 It contains an immunization record sheet that must be completed, signed and sealed by a medical official.
 THIS IS VERY IMPORTANT!
 Failure to complete the immunization record may result in expensive vaccinations that you will have to pay for.
-Failure to complete the evaluation upon arrival will result in cancellation of your classes for the following quarter.
+Failure to complete the evaluation upon arrival will result in cancellation of your classes for the following semester.
 If your classes are canceled, you will be in violation of your student status.

 If you have a health question or problem and you need help from Monday to Friday between 9.00 am to 5.00 pm, you need to go to Student Health Services, room 118 Frederick A. White Center (775-2552).
 The doctors at the Frederick A. Center are the same faculty who teach and train doctors at Wright State University School of Medicine.
 From sore throats to sprained ankles, University physicians and nurses are there for you.